ronrothjr/The-Spiral-of-Becoming/spiral-2.0.md

 Why would The Spiral of Becoming escape these patterns?

-> ### **The Answer to "Why does UU need this?"**
+> ### **The Answer to "Why do we need this?"**
 >
-> UU's theological diversity creates a specific problem: How do we act together when we believe differently?
+> Interfaith theological diversity creates a specific problem: How do we act together when we believe differently?
 The Spiral doesn't solve this by creating theological agreement but by identifying **sub-theological tensions** everyone navigates regardless of belief.
 >
 > It's not another theology competing for dominance.
-It's a practice framework that works whether you're humanist, Christian, pagan, or Buddhist.
+It's a practice framework that works whether you're Humanist, Atheist/Agnostic, Situation/Non-religious, Christian, Muslim, Neopagan, or Buddhist.
 It's the common ground BELOW theology.
 >
 > The other frameworks that attempted this (like the Principles) became quasi-creedal.
 The Spiral resists this by:
 >